malmousawi/eda2_cw/README.md

 Step 6:
 tmux new -s test

-tmux attach -t test (# run this if you deactivate from the session)
+tmux attach -t test (# run this if you deactivate from the tmux session)

 Step 7:
 sudo chmod +x master_script.sh